|

 the source of our erroneous assumption either.

-In
+In fact, to

-conflict, we must wait for the next section on process of change.
+must wait for the next section on process of change.
 But it was necessary here to clarify that

 even though serial processes are characterized by dependency and variation,